 In 2014-15, 63.4% of adults were overweight or obese.
-2 million of Australians in 2016-17 are experiencing financial stress.
+2 million Australians in 2016-17 are experiencing financial stress.
 42% of Australians acknowledge that breakfast is the most important meal of the day, but more than half (56%) are missing out on their morning meal at least once a week because they are too busy to have the breakfast.

 The issue here is not about calling people fat in bullying mindset but to address the issue in a practical way to help suffering population to recover and develop sustainable living practices.
-It is a serious mind crisis created by the negative side of total commercialization of humanity.
+It is a serious mind crisis created by the negative side of the total commercialization of humanity.
 We all know that but the crisis has not risen sufficiently for people to take action.
 So what would it take to get to the tipping point for the population to take action?

 It is all about psychology and perceived value and commercial mind may help us.
 It is all about choices.
-Why do we make wrong choices so often?
+Why do we make the wrong choices so often?
 And, how to change that?